-Strategic Outcomes for Clackmannanshire
+Our families; children and young people will have the best possible start in life

-- Clackmannanshire will be attractive to businesses and people and ensure fair opportunities for all. - Our families; children and young people will have the best possible start in life - Women and girls will be confident and aspirational, and achieve their full potential. - Our communities will be resilient and empowered so that they can thrive and flourish.
+Women and girls will be confident and aspirational, and achieve their full potential.

 Our communities will be resilient and empowered so that they can thrive and flourish.